 The concept of secondary residence does not exist at present, but if profit shifting is to be stopped, the country in which a corporation’s secondary residence is located must have three rights.
 The first is the right to receive information on the subsidiary’s activities as a matter of course.
 In other words, it should have the right to receive the accounts and tax returns of the subsidiary companies of all parent entities located within its jurisdiction.
 The second is the right to require the information on the subsidiary to be put on public record to the same standard as required for a company primarily resident in that country.
 This would mean all the accounts of all the subsidiary companies of all UK parent companies would have to be published by the UK’s company registry.

-The third is the right to determine whether a subsidiary of a parent company resident in its territory is in fact primarily resident.
+The third residence issue is the right to determine whether a subsidiary of a parent company resident in its territory is in fact primarily resident.
 If it considers this to be the case – based on behavioural evidence on management and the motivation for structuring the subsidiary as it exists – then after allowing for any source taxation paid in the company’s supposed place of primary residence, the country of secondary residence must be allowed to tax that subsidiary as a matter of right.
 If this were done, all the existing troublesome and complex rules on controlled foreign companies could be replaced with this simple and effective rule, which reflects the reality of what happens in multinational corporations in a way that existing rules never have.

-In combination these rules would deal with the absurdity of Amazon being able to say on its website, ‘Our Slough teams manage all corporate functions, including buying, marketing, software development, sales and legal,’ and yet at the same time claim that Amazon.co.uk is not UK resident.
-They would also create the changes necessary to prevent those abuses of tax arrangements (like those in the USA) that permit companies to hide profits from tax in overseas subsidiaries, often at considerable potential long-term cost to their shareholders.
+In combination these rules would deal with the apparent absurdity of Amazon being able to say on its website, ‘Our Slough teams manage all corporate functions, including buying, marketing, software development, sales and legal,’ and yet at the same time claim that Amazon.co.uk is not UK resident.
+They would also create the changes necessary to prevent the use of tax arrangements (like those in the USA) that permit companies to locate profits in overseas subsidiaries.

 <A head>8.8 Changing the OECD rules on permanent residence

 As noted in Chapter 5, multinational corporations also exploit the rules relating to permanent establishments.
-As with corporate tax residence, the problem is that the regulations are prescriptive and open to abuse by lawyers drafting contractual arrangements that comply with them (a point not in dispute) but fail every test of common sense.
+As with corporate tax residence, the problem is that the regulations are prescriptive and open to manipulation by lawyers drafting contractual arrangements that comply with them (a point not in dispute) but fail every test of common sense.
 If there is no reform to these arrangements the day will soon come when most shops in Britain will sell items owned by offshore companies of the same group, with the profit on each sale being recorded outside the UK and the shop being paid just enough of a handling fee to ensure that the UK company breaks even, but does little more and so pays no tax here.
-Indeed, one chain store already appears to work in this way.
+Indeed, there is some evidence that one chain store might already work in this way.

 This problem has to be addressed.
 When everything from the customer to the supplier, from management to dispatch and most of the things in between happens in the UK, with just minor elements being shifted outside the country for tax reasons, then the right to overrule the OECD’s rules on permanent establishment has to exist.
 Alternatively the OECD needs to revise its model tax agreement to allow for this and create the opportunity for that revision to be applied to all agreements now in force.